Anchorsify/Anchorsify.github.io/_pages/Mist.md

 In the event one of these swords is hopelessly lost (say, tossed to the bottom of the ocean, or thrown into a volcano) a new one can be forged for the swordsman, though this is not done lightly; if given the chance, most would literally fight through hell to get their sword back.
 It takes four weeks to obtain a replacement sword, after which the original will no longer recognize its former owner.
 A member of the swordsman corps who accepts a replacement blade when it's in any way possible to reclaim their old one is viewed with severe disdain by their fellow swordsmen.
 (Using a regular katana in the meanwhile, however, is perfectly acceptable).

-Upon reaching Chuunin rank all members of the Swordsman Corps receive their own weapon automatically.
-Once you've reached that rank, use the rules here to customize your personal weapon.

 Your sword begins with 20 points which you can spend on it at your discretion.
 The first thing for you to do is choose its Structure features; this is its basic shape and so on.
 There are 5 primary characteristics to select here, and each one has a point cost listed next to it; for example, "(2) Small" means it costs 2 of your 20 points to make your weapon have the ‘Small’ tag added to it.

 After selecting all your Structure options, you move on to Features.
 Although prices are in the same format, the layout is different.

-Features relate to three key components of your weapon: its balance (how easy it is to handle), its blade (how sharp, and other special characteristics), and its body (its weight and sturdiness).
-They are also divided into three tiers: Bottom, Middle, and Top.
-To take features in the Middle tier, you must have spent at least 5 of your sword customization points in that group; to take features from the Top tier, you must have spent at least 10 points in that tree.
+Features relate to the true nature of your weapon, as measured by its favorance and balance between Yin and Yang Chakra, according to its chosen construction of its Blade, Hilt, and Tassel, three tiers that you can choose to spend points on.
+Blade features can be taken at will, while Hilt features require at least 5 of your sword customization points in the associated group; to take a Tassel feature, you must have spent 10 points in that group, and may only take one Tassel feature for your sword in total, even from the same group.

-For example, if you spent 7 points on Bottom-tier and 3 points on Middle-tier features in Balance, you could take the top-tier Balance features.
-You would still be restricted to Bottom-tier Blade and Body features, unless you also spent enough points in those trees.
+For example, if you spent 7 points on Blade features and 3 points on Hilt features in Yin, you could take either of the Tassel Yin features.
+You would still be restricted to Blade features for Balance and Yang features, unless you also spent enough points in those trees.

-You must spend at least 1 point in one of the three primary trees of Features.
-There are also Special Features, which have two differences from regular features.
-The first, they only have Bottom and Middle tiers.
-The second, they will not determine your sword's number of damage dice.
+You must spend at least 1 point in one of the three primary trees of Features, and any unused points can not be spent after its construction, and are simply lost.

 #### -=[ 1.
 Structure ]=-